Dispelling common myths about HIV and AIDS

 The link between HIV stigma and sexual stigma also plays a huge role, particularly in key vulnerable groups, such as men who have sex with men and transgender people.

-- Only a third fully agreed they have sympathy for all people living with HIV, regardless of how they acquired it.
+- Only one third fully agreed they have sympathy for all people living with HIV, regardless of how they acquired it.

-- Only a third said it would definitely not negatively impact their relationship with a family member if the person said they were living with HIV.
+- Only one third said it would definitely not negatively impact their relationship with a family member if the person said they were living with HIV.

 In the worst scenarios, negative attitudes caused by HIV stigma can incite bullying and violence.
-A 2018 survey of women living with HIV in the UK found more than half had experienced violence due to their HIV status.
+In the UK, more than 50% of women living with HIV experience violence due to their HIV status.
 Even when enacted HIV stigma isn't taken this far, culturally embedded stigma as represented in mainstream media can have a hugely negative impact on a person's mental health.

 Risk-taking and recklessness